atang35/Econ-Data-APIs/README.md

   - `fredapi` package for `Python` found [here](https://pypi.org/project/fredapi/)
 - Youtube
   - [Adam Getbags](https://youtu.be/M_jswxN3iwI?si=RTXUkcywrLjxFD8P)
-  - [Michael Cortes](https://youtu.be/RW-Y1Sqvj6g?si=AX-yan8zYV01WzNu) much of the `python` code in this repository is adapted from this video
+  - [Michael Cortes](https://youtu.be/RW-Y1Sqvj6g?si=AX-yan8zYV01WzNu) much of the `python` code for getting FRED in this repository is adapted from this video